 Requirement to Monitor for Hydrogen Peroxide

 One of the topics that we often receive questions on concerns whether there is a legal requirement to monitor for hydrogen peroxide.
-The short answer is that there is no regulation from OSHA explicitly saying that hydrogen peroxide must be monitored, advice just as there is no explicit order requirement to monitor for carbon monoxide in a steel mill or hydrogen sulfide in a petroleum plant.
+The short answer is that there is no regulation from OSHA explicitly saying that hydrogen peroxide must be monitored, just as there is no explicit order requirement to monitor for carbon monoxide in a steel mill or hydrogen sulfide in a petroleum plant.

 The reason why there is no statement requiring monitoring, is because OSHA along with most other government agencies intentionally write their regulations to set goals not prescribe means to create a safe workplace. i.e. performance based versus prescription based regulation. the goal is a safe work environment, gas detection is a means to achieving it.
 There are two reasons for this performance based approach.
 The first is that developing regulations is a slow process and if OSHA were to specify a particular method, it would probably be obsolete even before the final rule was published in the Federal Register.
-The second reason is that the circumstances at every employer are different and so the means to solve an exposure problem at one facility may be inapplicable to another facility.
+The second reason is that the circumstances at every employer is different and so the means to solve an exposure problem at one facility may be inapplicable to another facility.
 For example, the same regulations governing workplace exposure to hydrogen peroxide apply to a hospital sterilizing medical equipment, a titanium plant using hydrogen peroxide to pickle titanium ingots to remove mill scale and a sewage treatment plant using hydrogen peroxide to reduce odor emissions.

 The Occupational Safety and Health Act (1970), imposes a legal duty on employers to “furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”